Contradictive-Games/RGS-CGConsole/README.md

 This is a part of RGS (Re-usable Game Systems) that I have created to help potentially speed up game development.

-Within the `Runtime/Samples` folder, there is a prefab that contains an example version of a DeveloperConsole with a working UI.
-If you are to use this, you can create a `ConsoleSettings` ScriptableObject that allows you to drag and drop different user-created themes.
+Within the `Runtime/Samples` folder, there is a prefab that contains an example version of a custom Console with a working UI.
+If you are to use this, you can create a `ExampleConsoleSettings` ScriptableObject that allows you to drag and drop different user-created themes.

 To create this ScriptableObject just simply right-click anywhere within the Project window, and in the ContextMenu select the 'CGConsole Settings" option.